Vaeshkar/create-ai-chat-context-experimental/README.md

 git add .ai/ .ai-instructions NEW_CHAT_PROMPT.md git commit -m "feat: Add .ai/ knowledge base system"

-# In your next AI chat, use this prompt:
+# At START of AI chat, use this prompt:
 "Read .ai-instructions first, then help me with [your task]."

+# At END of chat (IMPORTANT!), ask AI to update:
+"Before we finish, please update .ai/conversation-log.md with what we accomplished today."

+# For subsequent chats, use:
+"Read .ai-instructions first, and help me continue where we left off with chat #[number]."
 ```

 That's it.
-AI now has full context.
+AI now has full context and knows where previous chats left off.

+**💡 Pro Tip:** Always ask the AI to update the conversation log at the END of each chat.
+This ensures the next chat has full context!

 ## What It Creates